strongloop/cascon2019/README.md

 5. Enable caching by sweeping for REST requests (interception/observation)

-   - how to bind more services to you app and make it work as a whole.
+   - how to extend your application by applying interceptors and observers.

 ![Greeting application diagram](images/greeting-app-overview.png)